 The accompanying CD includes audio and video clips and tutorials to help you get started.
 It also features mp3 files of every song and exercise in the book.

-The Suzuki Violin School book contains limited information regarding note reading and musical theory, so it’s not ideal for students teaching themselves.
+The Suzuki Violin School book contains limited note reading and musical theory information.
+So, it’s not ideal for students who are teaching themselves.
 However, it’s exceptionally useful if your violin teacher uses the Suzuki Method in your lessons.

-This is one of the most popular violin books, both for individual instruction and same-instrument groups.
+Rubank Elementary Method for Violin is a useful violin book that’s been around for many years.
+It’s remained popular since the 90s for its incredible value with individual instruction and same-instrument groups.
 It employs an all-encompassing approach to teaching the violin, including scales and arpeggios, articulation and technical studies, solos and duets, and studies for musicianship.
 Well-known songs make it fun to progress through each section.
-The book does not come with a CD.

 Classrooms and private studios alike use violin books from this series to help students progress beyond the basics into intermediate and advanced violin playing.
-The most-used positions are introduced in Volume 1 (third and fifth), followed up by the next most important positions in Volume 2 (second, fourth, sixth and seventh).
+The most-used positions are introduced in Volume 1 (third and fifth), followed up by the next most important positions in Volume 2 (second, fourth, sixth, and seventh).
 If you’re eager to hone your skills, this is an irreplaceable component in your training.
-The book does not come with a CD.

 Violin Play-Along Series

-The Play-Along violin books cover a huge variety of songs and genres with more than 40 volumes, including Classical Favorites, Country Hits, Christmas Songs, Jazz, Classic Rock, Popular Hits, and much more.
+The Violin Play-Along books cover a huge variety of songs and genres with more than 40 volumes, including Classical Favorites, Country Hits, Christmas Songs, Jazz, Classic Rock, Popular Hits, and much more.
 The series is designed for intermediate to advanced students who want to learn more of their favorite violin pieces.
-The violin books feature notations for many of your favorite songs.
+These books feature notations for many of your favorite songs.
 Lyrics are also included, as are chord symbols if you wish to elaborate on the melody.